salsha-t/Mini-Fleet-Management/README.md

 ## Installation
 ### 1. Running Node-RED
-(If Node-RED is already installed, proceed to Step 4)
+(If Node-RED is already installed, proceed to step 4 to run the Node-RED)
 1. Make sure you have Node.js installed, which includes npm.
 2. Verify Node.js and npm installation
 ```shell